 Is CyberGhost good for streaming?

-• CyberGhost Netflix test results: CyberGhost successfully unblocked Netflix in the U.S., EU, Canada, and Australia.
+- Netflix test results: CyberGhost successfully unblocked Netflix in the U.S., EU, and Canada.

-CyberGhost has proven to be an adept companion for streaming lovers.
-Its extensive server network effortlessly unblocks geo-restricted content on platforms like Netflix across various regions, including the U.S., U.K./EU, Australia, and Canada.
+CyberGhost is an adept companion for streaming lovers.
+Its extensive server network unblocks geo-restricted content on platforms like Netflix across various regions, including the U.S., U.K./EU, and Canada.

-Our tests revealed a seamless streaming experience with CyberGhost, enabling access to content otherwise restricted in specific geographical locales.
+Our tests revealed a seamless streaming experience with CyberGhost in most countries we tested, enabling access to content otherwise restricted in specific geographical locales.
 This makes CyberGhost a compelling choice for cinephiles looking to traverse various international cinematic and television offerings.

 If you want to watch Netflix with CyberGhost, you may need to try a few different servers if you find Netflix has blocked the VPN.
 This isn't necessarily a flaw on CyberGhost's part, as Netflix is constantly trying to find new ways to detect VPN connections and block them.
 But connecting to a different server might be the difference between streaming The Witcher and getting an error.